mikefarah/yq/pkg/yqlib/doc/operators/encode-decode.md

 dog,thing3,false,12
 ```

-## Encode array of array scalars as tsv string
+## Encode array of arrays as tsv string
 Scalars are strings, numbers and booleans.

 Given a sample.yml file of: